 - 3. I understand that I may not record any portion of the written examination by any means in whole or in part, and a violation will be treated as outlined in numbers 1 and 2 above. - 4.
 I understand that I may not memorize or attempt to memorize any portion of the written examination for the purpose of transmitting such material to any individual, organization or business.

-Additional information about test security can be found in Appendix I.
+Additional information about test security can be found on the ABOG website under "Policies."

-April 7-9, 2014 Oral Examination: Fees and Deadlines
+April 12-16, 2015 Oral Examination: Fees and Deadlines

-Application Fee
+Application Fee and Deadlines